If you're just starting out with hand embroidery, one of the first questions you’ll have is: what equipment do I actually need?

 The good news is that embroidery for beginners is wonderfully simple.
 You don’t need a long list of specialist tools or expensive supplies.
 With just a few basic pieces of embroidery equipment, you can start stitching straight away.

-In this guide, I’ll walk you through the essential embroidery supplies for beginners – from choosing the right needles and thread to picking a hoop, fabric and scissors – plus a few practical tips to make your first projects feel easy.
+In this guide, I’ll walk you through the essential embroidery supplies for beginners, from choosing the right needles and thread to picking a hoop, fabric and scissors, plus a few practical tips to make your first projects feel easier.

 Ready to start stitching?